 The operation of MMBasic at startup and the interaction between the special functions is best illustrated using a flow diagram.
 The following is a high level diagram (for example, it does not show the complications caused by the CONTINUE command) but it does place the functions of MM.STARTUP and MM.PROMPT into context.
-It is the same as the previous Micromites except there is no library.
-MM.STARTUP must be included in the program somewhere.
+The MM.STARTUP subroutine must be included in the program somewhere, this can be in the library if desired.